AP Top 25 Takeaways: Clemson gives scary glimpse into future | WTOP

 There will be a lot of games played between now and Jan.
 1 when the College Football Playoff semifinals are scheduled.
 Some will be touted as having playoff implications.

 The reality is you don’t need more than one hand to count the national title contenders.
-And maybe not more than three fingers.
+In fact, you just need three.
+Clemson, Alabama and Ohio State are in a class by themselves.

+In this fragile season, maybe just skip ahead to playoff and have the Tigers, Tide and Buckeyes play a round-robin for the national championship.

 LIES, DAMN LIES AND OPENING WEEK RESULTS